subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching
 </div>

-In Summer 2018, I am teaching in the [Chicago Academic Achievement Program](https://ccss.uchicago.edu/page/chicago-academic-achievement-program) Summer Academy as a Mathematics Instructor.
-The course webpage is available [here](teaching/courses/Summer2018.CAAP).

-Older teaching is listed on my [teaching page](teaching).
+In Fall 2018, I am teaching Math 1600 and Math 1800.
+The course webpages are accessible through the [teaching page](teaching).
+Older teaching is listed there as well.